Have you heard people talk about the wonders of Venetian cuisine and you are looking for a trattoria where you can try this amazing food?

 Cannaregio 1423, Venice

 A pleasant and relaxing atmosphere, if not luxurious, the perfect example of a Venetian Osteria.
 It's advisable to reserve, especially in the summer months whenthe restaurant also has tables set up outside.
-Your host, Elena, moves very quickly and discreetly between the tables always willing to offer advice and explanations.

 The menu is mainly based on fish dishes, but there are always several meat dishes , as well as a good selection of Italian cheeses.
 Close attention is paid to products in season, especially regarding fish which is purchased daily from the nearby Rialto market and never frozen.